-Are you visiting Paris?
-Here you will find a complete list of all the things that you must pack and some others that you should absolutely leave at home.
-So don’t hesitate and come visit the City of Lights.
+Not sure what to pack for your next trip to Paris?
+Here you will find a complete list of all the things that you must take with you and some others that you should absolutely leave at home.

 1. Small backpack

 Don’t take a big bag for your trip to Paris!
 Remember that at the entry of every monument or touristic place you will have to open it, and sometimes even empty it.